zarf-dev/proposals/0048-schema-update-process/README.md

 #### Story 2

-As a package creator, I want to create and publish packages using the newer API version, however I still want my package to be deployable on older versions of Zarf that have not yet introduced this API version.
+As a package creator, I want to create and publish packages using the newer API version; however, I still want my package to be deployable on older versions of Zarf that have not yet introduced this API version.
 I run `zarf package inspect definition <my-package>` and ensure that `.build.VersionRequirements.Version` is empty or less than my expected version.

 #### Story 3

-As a package creator, I want to update my package definition to the v1beta1 schema so I run `zarf dev convert` with a zarf.yaml in my current directory and it creates the converted package definition in a file called zarf-v1beta1.yaml.
+As a package creator, I want to update my package definition to the v1beta1 schema, so I run `zarf dev convert` with a zarf.yaml in my current directory and it creates the converted package definition in a file called zarf-v1beta1.yaml.

 ### Risks and Mitigations